openlayers/openlayers/DEVELOPING.md

 The `serve` target starts a node-based web server, which we will refer to as the *dev server*.
 You'll need to start that server for running the examples and the tests in a browser.
 More information on that further down.

 Other targets include `apidoc` and `ci`.
 The latter is the target used on Travis CI.
-See ol3's [Travis configuration file](https://github.com/openlayers/ol3/blob/master/.travis.yml).
+See OpenLayers's [Travis configuration file](https://github.com/openlayers/openlayers/blob/master/.travis.yml).

 ## Running the `check` target